typers/typers/README.md

 #Typers
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/typers/typers?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Typers is a simple fonts manager package, through it you can search, find and install incredible fonts available on the web.
+Typers is a very simple font manager for your web application.
+Through it, you can search and install with ease all the fonts that your app needs to be amazing.

 ## Requirements